 Stefano Bemer started his company in 1983 with a goal no less ambitious than creating the perfect Italian shoe.
 Through his curiosity, he taught himself the infinite variations of shoemaking by first repairing shoes, then attending courses and workshops, and finally mastering his own technique in the way it is recognized and appreciated today.
 Thanks to Stefano’s commitment, the brand name became closely associated with the highest standard of Italian elegance and quality, and today, is synonymous with both style and refinement.

 Although many would say that his story is an example of accomplishment, for us this is just the beginning.
-It’s no secret that Stefano trained Daniel Day Lewis to the art of shoemaking for ten months in his workshop.
-But what many failed to learn about it was what brought them together (and what made me decide to step up and make an offer to continue Stefano’s (ad)venture): perfectionism.
-DD Lewis and Stefano shared the same passion for their respective forms of art: one would not play a role but rather “become” his character; the other would not make shoes but rather give stuff and matter to his ideas.
-If you have seen the former acting and the later making shoes, you know what I am talking about.
-It would have been a shame if Stefano’s large inheritance of designs, styles, original construction techniques and ideas, as well as the team of super talented craftsmen that he had selected and trained during the last 15 years of his career, would have been dispersed or, even worse, turned into a commercial venture.
+It’s no secret that Stefano trained Daniel Day Lewis in the art of shoemaking for ten months in his workshop.
+What many do not know is what brought them together: perfectionism (in fact, it is Stefano's pursuit of perfection that inspired me to make an offer to continue the brand's legacy).
+DD Lewis and Stefano shared the same passion for their respective forms of art: one would not simply play a role, but rather “become” his character; the other would not just make shoes, but rather bring his ideas to life.
+If you have seen the former acting and the latter making shoes, you know what I am talking about.
+It would have been a loss if Stefano’s large inheritance of designs, styles, original construction techniques, and ideas - as well as the team of extremely talented craftsmen he selected and trained during the last 15 years of his career - would have dispersed or, even worse, merely turned into a commercial venture.